-The Company holds interest rate swap contracts to hedge significant future transactions and cash flows dependent on movement in interest rates.
+The Company holds interest rate swaps, as required by the transaction documents, to hedge significant future transactions and cash flows dependent on movement in interest rates.

 Derivatives are recognised initially (on the date on which a Derivative contract is entered into), and are subsequently remeasured, at their fair value.
-Fair values of over-the-counter Derivatives are obtained using valuation techniques, including effective interest rate, discounted cash flow and option pricing models.
+Fair values of over-the-counter Derivatives are obtained using valuation techniques, including discounted cash flow and option pricing models.
 The Company holds no exchange traded Derivatives.

 Derivatives are contracted with Santander UK plc or counterparties that meet standards set out in the relevant Prospectus.
-If subsequently there is a ratings downgrade of the counterparty credit rating, remedial measures include provision of collateral for obligations under the relevant swap contract.
+If subsequently there is a ratings downgrade of the counterparty credit rating, remedial measures include provision of collateral for obligations under the relevant swap.